Press Release: Master Vigneron Academy Class of 2019

-Lake County’s Master Vigneron Academy® Graduates Sixth Class, Continuing Its Mission of Professional Workforce Development
+Master Vigneron Academy® Graduates Eighth Class, Continuing Its Mission of Professional Workforce Development

-Industry-leading program provides skills and knowledge that benefit workers and employers
+Industry-leading program provides skills and knowledge that benefit Lake County workers and employers

 Kelseyville, Calif.
-December 15, 2017 – In 2017, the Master Vigneron Academy® (MVA) graduated its sixth class, awarding 14 students with the credential of Master VigneronCM.
-To date, 61 vineyard managers and supervisors have completed the year-long Spanish-language program, gaining insight into many aspects of the wine industry and bringing valuable skills back to their employers.
+December 12, 2019 – The Master Vigneron Academy® recently graduated its eighth class, awarding nine students with the credential of Master VigneronCM.
+To date, 82 vineyard managers and supervisors have completed the year-long Spanish-language program, gaining insight into many aspects of the wine industry and bringing valuable skills back to their employers.

-The Master Vigneron Academy® is the first of its kind anywhere.
-Created in 2012 by the Lake County Winegrape Commission (LCWC), the MVA program remains ahead of the curve in recognizing that the key to quality winegrapes and sustainable practices is the professionalism of those in the vineyard.
+The Master Vigneron Academy is the first of its kind anywhere.
+Created in 2012 by the Lake County Winegrape Commission (LCWC), the Master Vigneron Academy remains ahead of the curve in recognizing that the key to quality winegrapes and sustainable practices is the professionalism of those in the vineyard.

-Now an established and successful program, the Master Vigneron Academy has been cultivating a professional workforce for six years, providing vineyard managers and supervisors in Lake County with knowledge and skills that would not otherwise be available to them.
+Now an established and successful program, the Master Vigneron Academy has been cultivating a professional workforce for eight years, providing vineyard managers and supervisors in Lake County and other parts of the North Coast with knowledge and skills that would not otherwise be available to them.
 It serves the economic interests of families, the wine industry, and the greater Lake County community.

-“The Lake County Winegrape Commission recognizes that what is often overlooked in sustainable farming is the human element,” said Paul Zellman, Educational Programs Director, Lake County Winegrape Commission.
-“The MVA program addresses training needs of vineyard managers and supervisors and represents an investment in a critical part of sustainable farming—people.”
+“The Lake County Winegrape Commission recognizes that what is often overlooked in sustainable farming is the human element,” said Paul Zellman, LCWC’s Educational Programs Consultant.
+“The Master Vigneron credential program addresses training needs of vineyard managers and supervisors and represents an investment in a critical part of sustainable farming—people.”

 “The Master Vigneron Academy connects our employees to a modern business environment.
 It creates a bond with the larger industry, and it gives them a perspective of their role in the larger purpose,” said Krag.

-Lake County’s MVA offers a model for developing an industry-wide standard by which a supervisor’s knowledge and achievement are formally recognized.
-Leaders in other winegrowing areas have expressed interest in the Master Vigneron Academy, and some are working to develop similar training for their regions.
+The Academy offers a model for developing an industry-wide standard by which a supervisor’s knowledge and achievement are formally recognized.
+Leaders in other winegrowing areas have expressed interest in establishing the Master Vigneron Academy in their regions.

 More information about the Master Vigneron Academy is available on the Lake County Winegrape Commission’s website: